maxschoenstein/rpi_controlled_car/README.md

 ./start.sh
 ```
 ## HMI
-Connect your mobile device to the same WiFi your RaspberryPi is connected. <br>
 Go to the Mozilla Firefox webbrowser on your mobile device and search for ``<raspberrypi_ip>:3000/index.html``.
 Other browsers may not support the device orientation handling.

 You should see following webpage: <br>